3 Programming Fundamentals in R (Part I)

 • Opt for short variable names when possible.
 Concise names such as dob (date of birth) or iq (intelligence quotient) are better than lengthy alternatives like date_of_birth or intelligence_quotient.
 Shorter names reduce the chances of typos and make the code more manageable.

 • However, prioritize clarity over brevity.
 A longer but descriptive variable name, like total_exam_marks, is preferable to a cryptic acronym like tem.
+A rule of thumb is that if an acronym would make sense to anyone seeing the data, then use it.
+Otherwise, you a more descriptive variable name.

 • Avoid starting variable names with a capital letter.
 While technically allowed, it’s a standard convention in R to use lowercase letters for variable and function names.
 Starting a variable name with a capital letter may confuse other R users.